-Deposits with financial institutions within the State of Wisconsin are insured by the Federal Deposit Insurance Corporation (FDIC) in the amount of \$250,000 for the combined amount of all time and savings deposits and \$250,000 for interest-bearing and noninterest-bearing demand deposits per official custodian per insured depository institution.
-Deposits with financial institutions located outside the State of Wisconsin are insured by the FDIC in the amount of \$250,000 for the combined amount of all deposit accounts per official custodian per depository institution.
-Also, the State of Wisconsin has a State Guarantee Fund which provides a maximum of \$400,000 per public depository above the amount provided by an agency of the U.S. Government.
+Deposits with financial institutions within the state of Wisconsin are insured by the Federal Deposit Insurance Corporation (FDIC) in the amount of \$250,000 for the combined amount of all time and savings deposits and \$250,000 for interest-bearing and noninterest-bearing demand deposits per official custodian per insured depository institution.
+Deposits with financial institutions located outside the state of Wisconsin are insured by the FDIC in the amount of \$250,000 for the combined amount of all deposit accounts per official custodian per depository institution.
+Also, the state of Wisconsin has a State Guarantee Fund which provides a maximum of \$400,000 per public depository above the amount provided by an agency of the U.S. Government.
 However, due to the relatively small size of the State Guarantee Fund in relation to the Fund's total coverage, total recovery of insured losses may not be available.
 This coverage has been considered in determining custodial credit risk.

-As of December 31, 2020, none of the Commission's deposits with financial institutions were in excess of federal and state depository insurance limits.
+As of December 31, 2021, none of the Commission's deposits with financial institutions were in excess of federal and state depository insurance limits.

-B. CAPITAL ASSETS
+B. Capital Assets

-Capital asset activity for the year ended December 31, 2020 was as follows:
+Capital asset activity for the year ended December 31, 2021 was as follows:

-Beginning Balance Increases Decreases Ending Balance Capital assets, nondepreciable: Land \$ 4,169 \$ \$ \$ 4,169 Capital assets, depreciable: Buildings and improvements 4,169 4,169 Less accumulated depreciation for: Buildings and improvements 352 107 459 Total capital assets, depreciable, net 3,817 (107) 3,710 Activities capital assets, net \$ 7,986 \$ (107) \$ \$ 7,879
+Beginning Е nding Ba alance Increases Decreases Balance Capital Assets, Nondepreciable: Land \$ 4,169 \$ \$ \$ 4,169 Capital Assets, Depreciable: Buildings and Improvements 4,169 4,169 Less: Accumulated Depreciation For: Buildings and Improvements 459 107 566 Total Capital Assets, Depreciable, Net 3,710 (107) - 3,603 Total Capital Assets, Net \$ 7,879 \$ (107) \$ \$ 7,772

-C. PENSION PLAN
+C. Pension Plan